Tim Dionne Head Coach & General Manager

 To establish a sustainable and reputable hockey program that provides an opportunity for student athletes to continue to play in a structured and competitive environment while gaining valuable life experiences.

-- Active players must enroll in a minimum of 9 credit hours during each semester of competition to be eligible and maintain a GPA of 2.0.
+Active players must enroll in a minimum of 9 credit hours during each semester of competition to be eligible and maintain a GPA of 2.0.

 Competition & Commitment

 Fort Lewis College and many of the colleges and universities we play have a history and tradition with their hockey programs and most strive to qualify for the ACHA DIII regional and national tournaments each season.

 ACHA DIII rosters consist of players from throughout the US and usually have organized and competitive experience in the youth and high school levels.
 Many players are seeking a structured program that allows a flexible balance of academics and athletics.

 The overall success of the team and organization is dependent on the commitment of each player to the scheduled on and off ice sessions.
 To develop our program and have success on the ice each player needs to commit to the level of participation that is described in the organizational guide.